 by Michael Widuch

 Note from Anne Moss: Michael is a thoughtful young man who attended a special needs school.
-He has an anxiety and mood disorder, sleep disorder, learning disabilities (learning receptive disorder and reading disorder), and has suffered from suicidal thoughts.
+He has an anxiety and mood disorder, lives with autism, a sleep disorder, learning disabilities (learning receptive disorder and reading disorder), and has suffered from suicidal thoughts.
 With a lot of perseverance, he has worked his way up to being a manager at a restaurant and tirelessly helps others.

 I do apologize I haven’t appeared been on your website, sending e-mails, making comments, or just being an active part of the “village.”

 I disappeared from the “village” since negativity for me evaporated to seemingly optimistic peace.
 I did try to periodically read your insightful posts, but I felt guilty that I couldn’t contribute any use of myself to the “village.”

 However, recently I was stricken with some very unfortunate news.
 The cousin of one of my former co-workers’ died by suicide.
 I never met her cousin.
 What struck me was the cousin was only twelve years old.
 That number twelve, rang a bell and echoed back at me when I remembered when I was twelve years old I wanted to kill myself.

 I relived the darkness of my past.
 I remember when I was nineteen, I wanted to kill myself while in the family car by myself.
 I wanted to figure out how to die by having someone ram in my driver’s side in the family car.
 I couldn’t see myself missing my Friday morning in college, though.
 My desire for punctuality saved me.

 Then I remember while I was still college, I attempted on a couple of occasions to strangle myself after cleaning my room and hallway.
 But I couldn’t picture myself deceased on the floor.
 I didn’t like how I looked in the mirror –being increasingly red and sad.

 I can’t lie, I was suicidal even last year in 2017